 In other words, I aim to bridge the gap between dull science and practical application.
 One of the ways I hope to achieve this is by using many visuals and infographics in my articles, because it’s such a powerful way to communicate science.

-Why this focus on women’s fitness?
+Why all these articles on women’s fitness?

 I have a BSc degree in Kinesiology (Human Movement Sciences) and hold a NASM PT certificate.
 However, I don’t want to stress these too much.
-I would like my articles and results to speak for my credibility.
+I would like my articles and client results to speak for my credibility.

 Glad to have you on board,